Sign In / Sign Out

 On a sunny day in early June 1976 in Norman, Oklahoma, a 25-year-old American Indian walked from the Memorial Union in the middle of campus with three fresh copies of his completed master’s thesis under his arm.
 Checking his watch, just after 1:00, he headed to Bizzell Memorial Library.
 As he looked up, the toughest professor in the history department at the University of Oklahoma was approaching from the other end of the sidewalk.
 I honestly thought about jumping over the green hedge bordering the sidewalk just to avoid Dr. Morgan.
 The hedge was about four foot tall, too high, too late—he already saw me.

-Dr. Morgan was one of those professors that you always accidently ran into: in the library, in a hallway, in a stairwell, even in the bathroom.
+Dr. Morgan was one of those professors that you always accidentally ran into: in the library, in a hallway, in a stairwell, even in the bathroom.
 He stopped in the middle of the sidewalk, so I had to talk to him.
 Imagine losing every time at the O.K.
 Corral, but not today.
-He was fast on the draw, quick minded, demanding, brilliant, sarcastically witty, and very intimidating.
+He was fast on the draw, quick-minded, demanding, brilliant, sarcastically witty, and very intimidating.
 And, he was on my master’s thesis committee.
 I knew what he was going to say; I had heard it every time we met.

 “Mr. Fixico, when are you going to finish that master’s thesis?” he asked with his hand on his hip, like he normally did to assert his authority.